Ajmer rape case: Investigation

 The editor of Navjyoti, Deenbandhu Chaudhary, had admitted that the local law enforcement authorities were aware of the scandal almost since a year before the story broke, but they allowed the local politicians to stall the investigations.

 Chaudhary stated that they finally decided to go ahead with the story because that seemed to be the only way to prod the local administration into action.
 Finally, the police lodged an FIR against eight of the accused.
 Further investigations led to 18 men in total being charged and tensions ran high in the town for several days.

+The case was indirectly connected to Khaleel Chishti, a relative of the accused, who had previously been implicated in a 1992 murder case in Ajmer, suggesting possible longstanding familial associations with criminal activity.

 People took to the streets to protest and tension in the community grew.
 A three-day bandh was imposed and subsequent news of the widespread exploitation and blackmail started coming in.
 Retired Rajasthan DGP Omendra Bhardwaj, who was the Deputy Inspector General of Police in Ajmer at that time, stated that the social and financial aristocracy of the accused stopped many more victims from coming forward.
-Another grim realization was that many of the victims, being young and vulnerable, had already committed suicide.

-The case is still far from being closed.
-Many victims who were supposed to be witnesses turned hostile.
 The number of victims was believed to be several hundred.
+Another realisation was that many of the victims had already died by suicide.

-The Rajasthan police's Special Operations Group (SOG) arrested Saiyed Saleem Chishtee, 42, one of the accused from Khalid Mohalla in Ajmer town on 4 January 2012.
+The Rajasthan police's Special Operations Group (SOG) arrested Salim Chishti, 42, one of the accused from Khalid Mohalla in Ajmer town on 4 January 2012.

 Accused charged

 All of the 19 accused were charged with abduction.
-The main accused Farooq Chishtee was President of the Ajmer Youth Congress.
-Nafis Chishtee was the Vice-President of Ajmer Indian National Congress and Anwar Chishtee was the Joint Secretary of Ajmer Indian National Congress.
-Moijullah (alias Puttan), Ishrat Ali, Anwar Chishtee, and Shamshuddin (alias Meradona) were also sentenced by the court.
-Absconder Suhail Chishtee hid for 26 years before surrendering.
-Absconder Salim Chishtee was arrested in 2012.
-Another main accused, Alamas, is still a fugitive.
+The main accused Farooq Chishti was president of the Ajmer Youth Congress.
+Nafees Chishti was the vice-president of Ajmer Indian National Congress and Anwar Chishti was the Joint Secretary of Ajmer Indian National Congress.
+Moijullah (alias Puttan), Ishrat Ali, Anwar Chishti, and Shamshuddin (alias Meradona) were also sentenced by the court.

+Multiple main accused of the case attempted to flee, absconder Suhail Ghani hid for 26 years before surrendering in 2018 while absconder Salim Chishti was arrested in 2012.
+Another main accused, Syed Almas, is still a fugitive and wanted in India.
+It is believed that he fled to the United States.
+Central Bureau of Investigation issued an Interpol red notice for his on the charges of rape and criminal extortion.